todokku/youtube-proxy-server-1/README.md

-# Youtube Cache Server
+# Youtube Proxy Server

-Node.js express server created to cache requests to YouTube.
+Node.js express server created to proxy requests to YouTube using rotating keys.
 It is designed for personal use only and will not scale past a few users.

 ## Environment Variables